(French-Dutch, b.1998, London)

 I confess, in the mess, your trash is my kin.

-Pieces you leave me, my peace I give you
+Traces you leave me, my piece I sieve through

-Look not on her sins but on the trace of your worths
+Look not on her sins but on the grace of your earth

 In this murky keep, our freedom sings